- Itineraries & road trip ideas

 Despite its name, there is nothing stagey about the reception that awaits you in Drama.
-After you gaze up at Mount Falakro (Bald Mountain), allow the hospitable locals to introduce you to its attractions.
-In Agia Varvara park, bubbling springs flow into canals and ponds, watering ancient trees and reminding you of nature’s pure beauty.
-The watermills and tobacco warehouses of the past will return you to the innocence of yesteryear.
-Unpretentious and genuine, Drama will help you rediscover the simple pleasures during your holidays in Macedonia.
+In Agia Varvara Park, bubbling springs flow into canals and ponds, watering ancient trees and reminding you of nature’s pure beauty.
+Meanwhile, the watermills and tobacco warehouses will take you on a journey to yesteryear.
+Unpretentious and genuine, Drama will help you rediscover life’s simple pleasures during your holidays in Macedonia.

-Every winter night the weather report in Greece lists the coldest places in the country and Kato Nevrokopi is invariably at the top, earning it the nickname of the Siberia of Greece.
-The wind freezes everything, the wood-burning stoves are constantly on but the people are warm and friendly.
+Every winter night, the weather report in Greece lists the coldest places in the country and Kato Nevrokopi is invariably at the top, earning it the nickname of the Siberia of Greece.
+The wood-burning stoves are constantly on but the people are warm and friendly.
 After all, the area’s other claim to fame, the local potato, loves the cold.
-Try some with the area’s delectable soutzoukakia, skewered spicy meatballs.
+Try some with some delectable soutzoukakia, spicy meatballs.

-The view before you has fairy tale written all over it; 70,000 hectares of vivid red fir forest on the Bulgarian border in Macedonia, some of the trees reaching as high as 60m.
-The locals call it Karantere, foresters call it an “authentic and unique” natural monument and for you, it will be nothing short of incredible.
+The view before you has fairy tale written all over it: 70,000 hectares of vivid red fir forest on the Bulgarian border in Macedonia, some of the trees reaching as high as 60m.
+The locals call it Karantere and it’s nothing short of incredible.

 If you want to celebrate the rites like a local, come to the area during the 12 days of Epiphany.
 That’s when the local villages around Drama stage Dionysian rites involving all manner of costumes and masks, dancing, singing and giant bells.

 How many places on the planet are still pristine?
-One of them is the primaeval forest of Fraktou in Drama.
-Listed as a natural monument since 1980, it is the most important of the three remaining primaeval forests in Europe and the second largest in area.
+One of them is the primeval forest of Fraktou in Drama.
+Listed as a natural monument since 1980, it is the most important of the three remaining primeval forests in Europe and the second-largest in area.

-In this corner of Northern Greece, you’ll take a majestic walk in the shade of two sheer rock faces.
-The gorge starts at the village of Pyrgos and unfurls to where the slopes of Mt Falakro become practically vertical.
+In this corner of northern Greece, you’ll take a majestic walk in the shade of two sheer rock faces.
+The gorge starts at the village of Pyrgos and unfurls to where the slopes of Mt Falakro (Bald) appear become practically vertical.
 It meanders some 12km between high rocks and dense flora and is a refuge for a wealth of wildlife species.
 An amazing experience.